actionsPrint Blog Post

 Business Associate Agreements: Are You Compliant?

-As industry training becomes increasingly available, practices are working to continually improve their compliance with HIPAA standards.
+As industry training becomes increasingly available and certain duties are getting outsourced, practices are working to continually improve their compliance with HIPAA standards.
 These organizations, which have gained a more in-depth knowledge of HIPAA’s nuanced rules and regulations, have contributed to a rise in the number of incidents reported of protected health information (PHI) breaches and penalties.

 In some of these cases, business associates (BAs) are putting practices at risk due to their level of security and HIPAA privacy compliance (or lack thereof).
 Like practices, BAs must be prepared to demonstrate compliance with applicable HIPAA Privacy and Security rules, as well as portions of the Breach Notification Rule.